DannyMac180/notes/situational-awareness-the-decade-ahead.md

 There was a time when the researchers professed that they wouldn't connect AI to the internet, but here we are with AI connected to the internet.
 Same could go for any number of promises.
 "We'll always have a human in the loop"

 To pay the "Doomers" their due, the true and warranted to fear about AI is that we'll lose control and there will be no turning back.
 I don't see any argument why this isn't possible, which makes it all the more crucial that we navigate this transformation wisely.

+After Leopold goes through some of the worst parts of the CCP, I'm pretty convinced that they would be horribly dangerous with Superintelligence in their hands.